 So how did America get to a place where at least some states allow for medicinal use of cannabis?
 Well, things did start to shift.
 Unfortunately, the reason for this shift was an appropriation of marijuana from the jazz culture by the beatnik generation.
 Another quick lesson coming your way: the beatnik generation were the American beat poets of the 50s, people like Jack Kerouac.
 And It was this shift of weed into the white middle-class groups that brought it back into the mainstream and helped cause a repeal of the previous mandatory minimum sentencing in the 1970s.
 From this moment on there was a back and forth tug of war between American Presidents who wanted to ban drugs all together (such as Bush and Nixon) and others who progressed weed’s legality (such as Carter).
 But nonetheless, slowly weed began to be allowed for medicinal use in certain states in the US.
 A big moment was when, in 1996, California voted for medicinal use of marijuana to be made legal.
 Put that in your pipe and smoke it.

 Weed Laws in America Now

 So, where does America stand now when it comes to legalizing weed?
-The most recent development was in December 2020.
+The most recent development was in December 2020 when the house passed a bill to decrimnalize marijuana.
 The House of Representatives voted in favour of the Marijuana Opportunity Reinvestment and Expungement Act, which would decriminalize cannabis and remove it from the federal Controlled Substances Act.
 Although It is highly like that the Senate will vote against the bill, this still shows a huge shift in the view of weed in America.

 But what is the view of America on weed today?
 Well, it’s a little more complex in the US due to the fact that they have 50 states, all of which have their own laws when it comes to drugs.
 So to understand weed in America, you have to look at each of these individual states.